 - Filler word removal and studio sound

-- Higher price point than VidNotes
+- Higher price than VidNotes

 - Best for: podcasters who want an all-in-one recording and editing tool